Jim L. Mora

-James Lawrence Mora (born November 19, 1961) is an American football coach who is the head coach at the University of Connecticut.
-Before that, he was the head coach of the UCLA Bruins of the Pac-12 Conference from 2012 to 2017.
+James Lawrence Mora (born November 19, 1961) is an American football coach who is the head coach at Colorado State University.
+He recently was the head coach at the University of Connecticut for four seasons and at UCLA from 2012 to 2017.
 Prior to taking the job at UCLA, Mora served as a head coach in the National Football League (NFL), coaching the Atlanta Falcons from 2004 to 2006 and Seattle Seahawks in 2009.
 He has also served as an analyst for NFL Network and Fox Sports.

 Mora played college football with the Washington Huskies from 1980 to 1983, and began his coaching career there as a graduate assistant in 1984.
 He is the son of retired NFL head coach Jim E. Mora.
 To avoid confusion with his father, Mora is sometimes called Jim Mora Jr.

 Early years and playing career

 As the son of an assistant coach in college football, Mora lived in various locations in the West as a child: primarily in Boulder, Colorado (ages 7–12) and also in California, mostly in the Los Angeles area.
 When Mora was 12, his father left Colorado after the 1973 season to join the staff at UCLA under first-year head coach Dick Vermeil.

 After one season in Los Angeles, the elder Mora accepted a position at the University of Washington under new head coach Don James, and the Moras moved north from Los Angeles to the Seattle area when the younger Mora was 13.
 His father coached the defensive line at UW for three seasons, then moved over to the pro ranks with the Seattle Seahawks in 1978, where he coached for four years under Jack Patera.
 The younger Mora attended Hyak Junior High and Interlake High School in Bellevue, and graduated in 1980.

 Mora attended the University of Washington, where he walked-on and was a reserve defensive back / linebacker for the Huskies from 1980 to 1983.
 He appeared in two Rose Bowls (January 1981, 1982) and was a member of the Lambda Chi Alpha fraternity.
-Mora graduated from Washington in 1984 and began his coaching career under James as a graduate assistant for the Huskies, then moved to the professional ranks the following year.
+Mora graduated from Washington in 1984 and began his coaching career under James as a graduate assistant for the Huskies, then moved to the professional ranks the following year with the San Diego Chargers.

 Coaching career

 Assistant coach

 Mora hired on as a quality control coach with the San Diego Chargers in 1985, and moved up to assistant defensive backs coach the following year.
 He was promoted to defensive backs coach in 1989.
 In 1992, he went to the New Orleans Saints to coach under his father, head coach Jim E. Mora.
-In 1997, the younger Mora moved to the San Francisco 49ers to coach under Steve Mariucci, and became the 49ers' defensive coordinator in 1999.
+In 1997, the younger Mora moved to the San Francisco 49ers to coach under Steve Mariucci, and became the 49ers' defensive coordinator in 1999 until 2003.